Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 > Hierarchical facets may also hold multiple values, for example if we would like to associate our documents with a subject classification on various levels of granularity (say: science with math and physics as subcategories or humanities with art, sociology and history).
 This way we enable the user to drill down into broad humanities or science subject first and choose particular topics afterwards.

-Facets in eXist-db they provide quick and efficient access to counts and they support a relatively simple syntax for compound queries.
+Facets in eXist-db provide quick and efficient access to counts and they support a relatively simple syntax for compound queries.
 Any query that uses facets can be rewritten without facets, but where appropriate facets are likely to have two types of advantages:

 1. Queries that use facets may be more performative than an alternative query without facets.
-2. The syntax of queries that use facets may be simpler than the syntax of an alternative query without facets.
+2. The syntax of queries that use facets may be simpler than the syntax of alternative queries without facets.

 We say more about those two advantages below